broadinstitute/gatk/README.md

 * HDF5-Java JNI Libraries Release 2.9 (2.11 for Macs)

-Read Hellbender's README
+Read GATK 4 README
 ------------------------

-Please refer to Hellbender's public repo readme file for general guidelines and how to set-up your development enviroment:
+Please refer to the GATK 4 public repo readme file for general guidelines and how to set-up your development environment:

 https://github.com/broadinstitute/hellbender/blob/master/README.md

 Get HDF5-Java JNI Libraries Set-up
 ----------------------------------

-There are two external libraries needed for HDF5 support in hellbender:
+There are two external libraries needed for HDF5 support in GATK4-protected:

 1. hdf -- native code only.
 2. hdf-java -- includes both Java (JAR files) and native JNI code (.so/.dynlib files).